Home

 stairs on a pink background

 Act 1.
-Choosing the right tools
+Choosing the right data migration tools

-• The majority of your data will be in .xlsx or .csv, so the tools should support these formats
+• The majority of your data will be in .xlsx or .csv, so the tools should support these formats.

-• The tools have to provide you with the ability to handle large volumes of data
+• The tools have to provide you with the ability to handle large volumes of data.

-• The tools should be able to perform bulk operations within Salesforce
+• The tools should be able to perform bulk operations within Salesforce.

-Excel + Salesforce Inspector
+Salesforce Inspector + Excel

-SFDX Data Move Utility plugin
+SFDX Data Move Utility

 Programming languages

 With sufficient knowledge of almost any programming language, you can easily apply it in data migration projects.
-You can write a script that transforms the data, handles related records, and uses Salesforce REST API to communicate with Salesforce.
+You can write a script that transforms the data, handles related records, and uses the Salesforce REST API to communicate with Salesforce.

 This approach provides you with the best flexibility possible and allows you to automate the whole process.
-It is, however, the most complex to use, as it requires specific skills, and may take up a lot of resources.
+It is, however, the most complex to use, as it requires specific skills and may take up a lot of resources.
 It’s worth considering if you plan to perform multiple migrations.

 Act 2.
-Preparing for the data migration
+Preparing the Salesforce data migration plan

-Then, you’ll need to go through the target data model to identify the desired future structure and the various relationships between objects that need to be taken into account.
+Then, you’ll need to go through the target Salesforce data model to identify the desired future structure and the various relationships between objects that need to be taken into account.

 It’s at this point that you’ll need to select the right data migration tool.